opentok/opentok-ios-sdk-samples/README.md

 6.	**Audio Levels** - This project demonstrate how to use OpenTok SDK for audio only multi party calls.
 Boht publisher and subscribers are audio based only.
-    This applications also shows, how to use audio levels api along with audio meter UI for publisher and subscribers for visualization purpose.
+    This application also shows, how to use audio levels api along with audio meter UI for publisher and subscribers for visualization purpose.

 Referencing OpenTok.framework